How To Use The Extract Effect In After Effects In 6 Easy Steps (For Sky Replacement Or Separating Trees And Clouds From The Background)

 Sky Replacement Using The Extract Effect

 The process is the same for sky replacements.
-Above is a shot, I did with my Mavic Pro drone.
-Boring and blown-out sky.
+Above is a shot I took with my Mavic Pro drone.
+It shows a boring and blown-out sky.

 1. Use the Extract effect tool to key out the boring sky like so: